Your Questions Answered: What Exercise Actually Does To Your Bust

 Multiple studies have demonstrated that regular physical activity reduces breast cancer risk.
 According to research from the Susan G. Komen Foundation, women who engage in regular exercise have a 10–20% lower risk of developing breast cancer compared to inactive women.

-The protective effect appears to stem from exercise's impact on hormone levels, body fat percentage, and immune function.
 Additional research published in JAMA Network Open found that even moderate physical activity was associated with a 60% lower risk of death among breast cancer survivors.

 Heavy Breasts And Exercise Comfort